Gigaspaces/xap-docs/site/content/xap/12.2/overview/about-jini.markdown

 - Transaction Processing Service

 {{%  refer %}}
-For a detailed explanation of these services, see the [Key Jini Services](#1) section below.
+For a detailed explanation of these services, refer to the [Key Jini Services](#1) section below.
 {{%  /refer %}}

 # A Java-Based Technology